lw222gz/MathGame/README.md

 # MathGame
-This is an attempt to do a TDD-mproject
+This is an attempt to do a TDD-project